Lots going on in the world at the moment and business owners have so much to consider.

 Here at Ballywire Towers we always like to offer a helping hand.
 We got a call from a company wondering how they could begin to plan for video in their overall communications strategy.

-As we provided some recommendations it occured to us that we should put together a few tips for anyone else in a similar boat.
+As we provided some recommendations it occurred to us that we should put together a few tips for anyone else in a similar boat.

 It can be a bit daunting when the boss calls you in and says ‘I have a new project for you’.